 The Achievement Award Program

-Since 1999, The Achievement Award Program (TAAP) has provided low-income students with the resources needed to attend and excel at UC Berkeley.
+Since 1999, The Achievement Award Program (TAAP) has provided students from low income backgrounds with the resources needed to attend and excel at UC Berkeley.
 TAAP serves high-achieving, community-minded students from the moment they choose UC Berkeley through their undergraduate career, providing both financial assistance and supportive programming.

 Eligibility Requirements: